-The Community Mediation Clinic offers 2Ls and 3Ls the opportunity to learn from mediation practitioners and participate as mediators in community cases, to serve as facilitators in restorative justice conferences and to create and present trainings in community conflict resolution education programs.
+The Community Mediation Clinic offers 2Ls and 3Ls the opportunity to learn from mediation practitioners and participate as civil mediators in community and court cases, to serve as facilitators in restorative justice conferences and to create and present trainings in community conflict resolution education programs.
 The U is one of only a handful of the nation’s top law schools presently offering this type of clinical program.
 Conflict Resolution Center (CRC), one of Minnesota's oldest non-profit mediation organizations, offers a comprehensive mediation clinic.
 Students who successfully complete the Fall course will be eligible for the Minnesota Rule 114 Roster of Qualified Neutrals and enroll in the Spring clinic.

 - Brief weekly status meetings with the student director are required during the first semester.

 NOTE: This course requires certification pursuant to the student practice rule and is open to JD students only.